uyuni-project/obs-to-maven/README.md

 Dependencies
 ============

-This tool runs on both  Python 2 and Python 3... all the listed dependencies need to be installed for it.
+This tool runs only on Python 3... all the listed dependencies need to be installed for it.

 * PyYAML
 * rpm
-* osc
 * cpio

-Osc can be installed from [openSUSE:Tools](https://build.opensuse.org/package/show/openSUSE:Tools/osc) to get a python3 build of it.

 Configuration file
 ==================